Online Edith Head Photo

 Edith Head outside her Universal Studios office in Universal City, CA June 23, 1975; Various Locations; Mark Sullivan 70's Rock Archive; Universal City; CA. (Photo by Mark Sullivan/Contour by Getty Images)

-Edith did marry twice and divorced both times.
-She owned a home in the Movie Colony neighborhood of Palm Springs.
-She lived comfortably in an updated 1950s Hacienda-style home.
+Edith married twice and divorced both times.
+She owned a home in the Movie Colony neighborhood of Palm Springs and lived comfortably in an updated 1950s Hacienda-style home.

 Edith Head's signature.